UnexomWid/playfair/README.md

 Playfair only works with files which use ES6 modules, and only with files which have a default export.
 Named exports won't work.

+Also, imports from `node_modules` don't work currently.
+Only relative and built-in modules do.
+This will be fixed soon.

-This is a limitation of the in-memory ES6 import mechanism, which is used in order to make sure the original code is never stored on the disk.
+Both of those are limitations of the in-memory ES6 import mechanism, which is used in order to make sure the original code is never stored on the disk.

 # Modifying Playfair